-H.B.
-No. 1255 proposes to enhance the criminal penalties for certain offenses committed by professionals who are mandated to report child abuse or neglect, specifically when these offenses are directed against children under their care.
-The bill introduces a new section, 12.503, to the Penal Code, which stipulates that if a professional, as defined by the Family Code, commits an offense against a child in their care, the punishment will be escalated to the next higher category of offense.
-This increase in punishment applies to specific offenses outlined in the bill, including various sections related to sexual offenses and child endangerment.
+The bill, H.B.
+No. 1255, aims to increase the criminal penalties for certain offenses committed by professionals who are mandated to report child abuse or neglect when such offenses are directed against children under their care.
+A new section, 12.503, is added to the Penal Code, which stipulates that if a professional, as defined by the Family Code, commits an offense against a child in their care, the punishment will be elevated to the next higher category of offense.
+This increase in punishment applies specifically to offenses outlined in various sections of the Penal Code, including those related to sexual offenses and assault.

 Statutes affected: